lorensen/VTKExamples/src/VTKBook/Chapter7.md

 </figure>
 **Figure 7-20**

-To accurately capture lighting effects, we could use a transport theory illumination model \[Krueger91\] that describes the intensity of light $I$ arriving at a pixel by the path integral along the ray:
+To accurately capture lighting effects, we could use a transport theory illumination model <em style="color:blue;background-color: white">\[Krueger91\]</em> that describes the intensity of light $I$ arriving at a pixel by the path integral along the ray:

 $$
 \begin{equation*}